-4.2.1 Aggregate employment for Sick Leave purposes
+4.2.1 Aggregate Employment for Sick Leave Purposes

-- (a) For the purposes of sick leave, "aggregate employment" means: - i.
-All full time and part-time employment as a teacher or principal in any state or state-integrated school; - ii.
-Any employment recognised under clause 4.2.2(a) below; - iii.
-All short-term relief worked in any state or state-integrated school on the basis that every 190 days or 950 hours equals one year of employment. - (b) The amount of sick leave available to a teacher returning to the teaching service following a break in employment will be the balance that applied on their last day of employment plus any additional employment that may be credited under clause 4.2.2(a) below.
-Any part-year employment completed prior to the break in service will be counted towards the timing of the next entitlement after return to service.
-Further entitlements will be granted when the teacher reaches the next entitlement threshold as outlined in clause 4.1.2(a) above.

-4.2.2 Recognition of additional employment for sick leave purposes

-- (a) Upon first appointment to a teaching position in a state or state-integrated school, or following a break in employment, the following employment outside of teaching service in state or state-integrated schools will be recognised for sick leave purposes: - i.
+(a) For the purposes of sick leave, "aggregate employment" means:

+- i.all full and part-time employment as a teacher or principal in any state or state-integrated school; - ii.any employment recognised under clause [4.2.2a] below; - iii.all short-term relief worked in any state or state-integrated school on the basis that every 190 days or 950 hours equals one year of employment. - (b) The amount of sick leave available to a teacher returning to the teaching service following a break in employment will be the balance that applied on their last day of employment plus any additional entitlement that may be credited under clause [4.2.2a] below.
+Any part-year employment completed prior to the break in service will be counted towards the timing of their next entitlement after return to service.
+Further entitlements will be granted when the teacher reaches the next entitlement threshold as outlined in clause [4.1.2a] above. - 4.2.2 Recognition of additional employment for sick leave purposes - (a) Upon first appointment to a teaching position in a state or state integrated school, or following a break in employment, the following employment outside of teaching service in state or state-integrated schools will be recognised for sick leave purposes: - i.
 Employment as a teacher or principal in a New Zealand free kindergarten association, university, or polytechnic and/or employment as a teacher in Fiji, Cook Islands, Tonga, Samoa or Niue registered schools.
-For this purpose, permanent part-time employment and non-permanent employment that consists of employment for 20 hours or more per week will be recognised as full-time employment under this Agreement.
-Non-permanent part-time employment of less than 20 hours per week will be credited as follows: - 80 hours are recognised as the equivalent of one month of employment under this Agreement, or - 1000 hours are recognised as the equivalent of one year of employment under this Agreement. - ii.
-Employment in the New Zealand Public Service and/or Armed Forces may be credited on such terms as the Secretary for Education may agree. - (b) Any sick leave entitlement credited under clause 4.2.2(a) shall be reduced by the amount of sick leave taken during the applicable periods of employment.
+For this purpose, permanent part-time employment and nonpermanent employment that consists of employment for 20 hours or more per week will be recognised as full-time employment under this Agreement.
+Non-permanent part-time employment of less than 20 hours per week will be credited as follows: - 80 hours are recognised as the equivalent of one month of employment under this Agreement, or - -1000 hours are recognised as the equivalent of one year of employment under this Agreement. - ii.
+Employment in the New Zealand Public Service and/or Armed Forces may be credited on such terms as the Secretary for Education may agree. - (b) Any sick leave entitlement credited under clause 4.2.2a shall be reduced by the amount of sick leave taken during the applicable periods of employment.